Pilgrim's Pride (PPC)

 5. Revenue Growth

-With $18.35 billion in revenue over the past 12 months, Pilgrim's Pride is larger than most consumer staples companies and benefits from economies of scale, enabling it to gain more leverage on its fixed costs than smaller competitors.
+With $18.5 billion in revenue over the past 12 months, Pilgrim's Pride is larger than most consumer staples companies and benefits from economies of scale, enabling it to gain more leverage on its fixed costs than smaller competitors.
 Its size also gives it negotiating leverage with distributors, allowing its products to reach more shelves.
-However, its scale is a double-edged sword because there are only so many big store chains to sell into, making it harder to find incremental growth.
-For Pilgrim's Pride to boost its sales, it likely needs to adjust its prices, launch new offerings, or lean into foreign markets.
+However, its scale is a double-edged sword because there are only a finite number of major retail partners, placing a ceiling on its growth.
+To expand meaningfully, Pilgrim's Pride likely needs to tweak its prices, innovate with new products, or enter new markets.

-As you can see below, Pilgrim's Pride’s sales grew at a sluggish 1.8% compounded annual growth rate over the last three years.
+As you can see below, Pilgrim's Pride’s 1.9% annualized revenue growth over the last three years was sluggish.
 This shows it failed to generate demand in any major way and is a rough starting point for our analysis.

-Looking ahead, sell-side analysts expect revenue to decline by 1.7% over the next 12 months, a deceleration versus the last three years.
-This projection doesn't excite us and implies its products will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months, a slight deceleration versus the last three years.
+This projection doesn't excite us and suggests its products will see some demand headwinds.

 6. Gross Margin & Pricing Power